ns1labs/doq-proxy/README.md

 Start the proxy.
-By default, the server loads the TLS key and certificate from the files generated above, will use 8.8.4.4 (Google Public DNS) as a backend server, and will listen on UDP port 8853.
+By default, the server loads the TLS key and certificate from the files generated above, will use 8.8.4.4 (Google Public DNS) as a backend server, and will listen on UDP port 784 (experimental port from the draft).
 Use command line options to modify the default behavior.
-Notice the use of the default port requries starting the proxy as superuser.
+Notice the use of the default port requires starting the proxy as superuser.

 ```
 sudo ./proxy
 ```

 Query the proxy using the testing utility.
 The client establishes a QUIC session to the server and sends each query via a dedicated stream.
+Upstream, the XFR requests are sent over TCP, all others are sent over UDP.
 The replies are printed in the order of completion:

 ```
 ./client ns1.com A ns1.com AAAA